tatsu-lab/alpaca_eval/README.md

   results are mostly reproducible.
 Note that variance can be desirable in the case where we are simulating humans as shown in [AlpacaFarm](https://arxiv.org/abs/2305.14387).

-We filtered the annotators that do not satisfy those requirements in the table above (besides humans / ChatGPT / 003 for reference purposes).
+We filtered the annotators that do not satisfy those requirements in the table above (besides humans / ChatGPT / 003 / lmsys for reference purposes).
 For all results see [here](https://github.com/tatsu-lab/alpaca_eval/blob/main/src/alpaca_eval/evaluators_configs/README.md).